<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/0198544fd2514a0fb72f9b9f75905f7f/pixel?tag=ViewContent&amp;noscript=1">

 There are so many careers in human capital management, but here we’ll just go over the top 10.

-1. Chief HR Officer (CHRO) – This human capital management job is often high paying.
+1. Chief HR Officer (CHRO) – This human capital management job is often high-paying.
 People who are good at human resources and enjoy organization and decision-making would be great chief HR officers.
 When you’re on the human capital management job track, this is the highest position you can expect to attain.
-You’ll need to show strength in developing strategies, policies, and goals for your particular company, as well as proficiency in leading and supervising a team.
+You’ll need to show strength in developing strategies, policies, and goals for your particular company, as well as proficiency in leading and supervising a team with senior manager.

 Tasks for this role include: